spiral/docs/docs/en/framework/container.md

 ### Arguments validation

-In some cases, you may want to validate a function or a method arguments.
-To do this, you can use the public `validateArguments` method, in which you need to pass a `ReflectionMethod` or `ReflectionFunction` and an `array of arguments`.
-If you received the arguments using the `resolveArguments` method and didn't pass `false` in the `$validate` parameter, then they don't need additional validation.
+In some cases, you may want to validate a function or method arguments.
+To do this, you can use the public `validateArguments` method, in which you need to pass `ReflectionMethod` or `ReflectionFunction` and `array of arguments`.
+If you received the arguments using the `resolveArguments` method and didn't pass `false` in the `$validate` parameter, they don't need additional validation.
 They will be checked automatically.
-If the arguments are not valid, a `Spiral\Core\Exception\Resolver\InvalidArgumentException` will be thrown.
+If the arguments are not valid, `Spiral\Core\Exception\Resolver\InvalidArgumentException` will be thrown.

 ```php
 $resolver = $this->container->get(ResolverInterface::class);